Make this free up-cycled workshop!

 I’ve long desired a workspace that was absolutely me to a rusty ‘ol T. My ways are not the ways of most.
 And I’m ok with that.

-So over the next 31 days, I’m going to take you on a little journey with me.
+Over the next 31 days, I’m going to take you on a little journey with me.